Nextiva / Blog / Customer Experience

 3. Improved customer experience

-CCaaS platforms offer omnichannel support, so customers can interact through their preferred channels, such as phone, email, or social media, while receiving consistent service.
+CCaaS platforms offer omnichannel support, so customers can interact through their preferred digital channel, such as phone, email, or social media, while receiving consistent service.

 Centralizing every customer interaction in one place helps agents access real-time customer sentiment, account value, and customer satisfaction without switching platforms.